Back to Blog

 We're coming out of a cycle where tech would often sell itself.

 And trust isn't won with a feature comparison table.
 Trust is a brand game.
+It's about what people say about you when you're not in the room.

 That means a plethora of age-old marketing adages are back in fashion ...'Sell the sizzle, not the sausage' ...'People don't buy what you do; they buy why you do it.'
+And so on, and so on.

-There is a very long list of these, but the point is we are in an age where technological proliferation has smashed headlong into the most distracted era in human history.
+The point is we are in an age where technological proliferation has smashed headlong into the most distracted era in human history.

 And that means standing out from the crowd is incredibly important ... and incredibly difficult.